The Daily Walk with Love

 to New Heights of Popularity

-The Daily Walk with Miracles, September 20, 2017, by Paul Evans, (email email@example.com), video is Spirit – Twelve Dreams Of Dr. Sardonicus+ 1970 Full HD, courtesy of YouTube – 1:00:44.
+The Daily Walk with Love (Link to homepage and blog), August 26, 2019, by Paul Evans, (email email@example.com), video is Spirit – Twelve Dreams Of Dr. Sardonicus+ 1970 Full HD, courtesy of YouTube – 1:00:44.
+If you haven’t listened to the great sound of this band, I guarantee you will be surprised and impressed.
+Spirit is always a good listen, even if you know them well, and this is my favorite Spirit album.
 Featured photograph courtesy of Ultimate Classsic Rock.
 Secondary, included, color photograph is courtesy of Pinterest.
+I apologize if you’ve seen this one before, but I’ve loved Spirit’s music for decades and (basically) I just wanted to listen to their best album/CD again!

 A New Direction